Years ago, I was speaking to a friend of mine who is not a Christian. He said this to me:

 Corinth was a large cosmopolitan city that attracted people from every nation, culture and religion.
-In many ways it was similar to a city like London.
+In many ways, it was similar to a city like London, Hong Kong or New York.
 It was a commercial centre.
 It was a centre for arts, recreation, literature and architecture.
 It was a place with many museums and theatres.

 The people of Corinth were wealthy, hard drinking and sexually promiscuous, and it was notorious for immorality.